rachzy/rachzy/README.md

 <h2>About me</h2>

 <b>STORY TIME</b> <br>
 -My first contact with codelines was trying to develop my own games (in Roblox, using LuaScript) and Minecraft plugins (using Java).
 I started in web-development in 2020, but I just started studying it hard in 2021.
-My first ever project was "Patrocitizens", a simple social network that I tried to develop while I was starting on coding.
+-My first ever project was "Patrocitizens", a simple social network that I tried to develop while I was starting on coding.
 I learned a lot while creating it, and it's because of that project that I came to the world of web-development, it's thanks to it that I'm here today, but I stopped its development because I didn't have enough knowledge to work on a huge and complex project like that.
 <br>
--After studying more, I started a new project on the last days of 2020, called "Fastalk", that was basically a A fast-chat by rooms website with video-calls that I loved developing.
+-After studying more, I started a new project on the last days of 2020, called "Fastalk", that was basically a fast-chat by rooms website with video-calls that I loved developing.
 It got many users, but I shutted it down because I had no investment to keep it online.
 <br>
 -In the last days of 2021, I started studying React and NodeJS and then, in 2022, I started the development of a project that I'm currently working on